 \subsubsection{The Long Jump}

-The long jump is the preparation of an optimal solution in $\Pi^{\star}$ from $|\psi_b\rangle$, where ideally $\lVert \Pi^{\star}|\psi_b\rangle\rVert_{2}^2 \geq \pi(E^*)^{1-c}$.
+The long jump is the preparation of an optimal solution in $\Pi^{\star}$ given $|\psi_b\rangle$, where ideally $\lVert \Pi^{\star}|\psi_b\rangle\rVert_{2}^2 \geq \pi(E^*)^{1-c}$ for some constant $c > 0$.
 As discussed in the previous subsection, the only quantum speedup from this step is quadratic and is due to amplitude amplification.
-That is, the quantum short-jump plus classical sampling would cost $\Ostar(\pi(E^*)^{-(1-c)})$, provided that the overlap condition just mentioned is satisfied.
-Accordingly, a quantum short-jump applied to the discriminant of the Markov Chain in Markov Chain search could still provide a nontrivial speedup.
-The goal of this subsection is to determine conditions on the cost Hamiltonian in terms of the Markov Chain $\Mcal$ under which $\lVert \Pi^{\star}|\psi_b\rangle\rVert_{2}^2 \geq \pi(E^*)^{1-c}$ holds for some constant $c$.
-If we combine with amplitude amplification we get the runtime stated for the generalized short-path algorithm.
+That is, the quantum short-jump plus classical sampling (classical long-jump) would cost $\Ostar(\pi(E^*)^{-(1-c)})$, provided that the overlap condition just mentioned is satisfied.
+Accordingly, a quantum short-jump applied to the discriminant of the Markov chain could still provide a nontrivial speedup.
+The goal of this subsection is to determine conditions on the cost Hamiltonian in terms of the Markov chain $\Mcal$ under which $\lVert \Pi^{\star}|\psi_b\rangle\rVert_{2}^2 \geq \pi(E^*)^{1-c}$ holds for some constant $c$, or more generally derive a formula for a problem-size-dependent $c(n)$ in terms of problem parameters.
+If we combine the results of this section with the known runtime of amplitude amplification, then we get the runtime stated for the generalized short path algorithm (Equation \eqref{eqn: runtime}).